xcwoid/BVRGym/README.md

 Note that this article relates to an older version of the BVRGym, but it is still valid with remarks to understand Behavior Trees and other part of the environments.

+## BVRGym for WVR air combat

+Even though this library focuses on BVR (beyond-visual-range) air combat, WVR (within-visual-range) combat remains a critical aspect of aerial warfare, and pilots continue to train extensively for it.
+One of my favorite articles in this field is X, where the authors applied hierarchical reinforcement learning (HRL) to WVR air combat scenarios.

+In this section, I will reimplement parts of that work; however, the results will not match the performance reported in the original study.
+The goal here is to keep the implementation as lightweight and simple as possible while still capturing the core ideas.

+`
+python -m tests.test_wvr
+`

+### Control Zone, AggressiveShooter or ConservativeShooter training
+Uncomment for example train_WvrControlZone() in the main file and run ` python main.py
+`

+# Self-play
+TODO

+# HRL

+TODO